danhetrick/ircpatch/README.md

 I fire up my IRC client, and join "#patchnet" on Undernet, and can see my action on **irc-patch**'s log:

     [6:29:29 5/29/2018 186s] wraithnix joined channel #patchnet (Chicago.IL.US.Undernet.org)

+As soon as I enter the channel, the bot sends me a welcome message:

+    <patchbot> Welcome to #patchnet, wraithnix!

 Now, my channel relay network is up and running!
 If any clients join "#patchnet" on Undernet, EFnet, or GameSurge, they'll be able to chat to each other, and send private messages to each other.
 Everything displayed to the console will be contained in `/home/dhetrick/ircpatch.txt`.